Alizaaaja4/Project_C-Ver.3/README.md

 <h1 align="center">🔎 D'Linkedln 🔎</h1>

 <p align="center">A simple practice project to deepen your understanding of C programming by building a user-friendly application.
-This project is the final assignment for the Basic Computer Laboratory course in the even semester.</p>
+This project is the final assignment for the Basic Computer Laboratory course in the even semester of the 2023/2024 academic year.</p>

 ## About 📖